 SNELGROVE

 Did your husband send off that express to Mr. Darcy?
+To have him return early?

 MRS. REYNOLDS